begumbasovali/landmark-tracker-app/README.md

 1. Push your code to your hosting provider (Heroku, Vercel, Netlify, etc.)
 2. Make sure your hosting provider supports Node.js
-3. Set your environment variables (MongoDB URI, etc.)
+3. Set your environment variables (MongoDB URI, JWT_SECRET, etc.)
 4. The application will automatically detect the environment and use the appropriate API URLs

 ## Using the Application